 - Making changes to improve the next round of quarterly goals

 This is a great road map for implementing a real solution to an actual problem.
 But say your company doesn’t have the budget for new goal-tracking software this quarter, or also needs to hire three more managers, or doesn’t have clear OKRs for each department or position — then this is not a step to take right away.
 And you might not have known that if you just thought, ok we’ll get managers to help employees set goals, no problem!

 Only after mapping out each problem and potential solution can you see how they interlink, what bandwidth they will take up, and what is most feasible to tackle first.

-As you start to roll out the strategy you've crafted to improve one or more areas of your company, you need to chart their progress.
+As you start to roll out the strategy you’ve crafted to improve one or more areas of your company, you need to chart their progress.
 To be effective, employee engagement strategies need to be flexible and respond to shifts in your company.
-Everything from employee turnover to new policies to new clients can change how your employees feel about your company, and how engaged they are.
+Everything from employee retention to new policies to new clients can change how your employees feel about your company, and how engaged they are.

-Simply making a few changes will fail as a long-term engagement strategy because it assumes that your company is static and your solutions are perfect.
+Simply making a few changes will fail as a long-term engagement strategy: it assumes that your company is static and your solutions are perfect.
 After some time has passed and those changes have been made, you have to reevaluate, yet again.
 This is why building an employee engagement strategy begins and ends with that engagement survey.